Linux-Lite-Wiki/Init-Linux-Lite-wiki/appendix.md

-## Appendix
-Certainly.
-Here's the detailed content for:

----

 ## 20. Appendix

 This section provides supporting information and reference material for Linux Lite users, including a glossary of commonly used Linux terms, essential keyboard shortcuts, frequently asked questions, and a changelog of version updates.